mpotakey/PROJECT-2-CORONA-VIRUS/README.md

 Data=Corona_Virus_CSV
 Imported Data into Pandas
 Cleaned Data Using Pandas
-Used Matplolib for Data Visualization-
+Used Matplolib for Data Visualization-Histogram